yomaq/yomaq.github.io/_posts/2024-04-30-zfs-encryption-backups-and-convenience.md

 ## Impermanence - persisting important files, burning the rest

-[Erase your darlings](https://grahamc.com/blog/erase-your-darlings/) has become pretty popular when talking about impermanence - where your root directory gets wiped every reboot.
+[Erase Your Darlings](https://grahamc.com/blog/erase-your-darlings/) has become pretty popular when talking about impermanence - where your root directory gets wiped every reboot.
 Having a clean system where you can have confidence that everything on your disk is what you want and *only* what you want is amazing.
 But in context with my goals, this practically forces you to place all of the files you care about into a single location, which makes small efficient backups a breeze, so long as you don't go crazy with what files you persist.

 You don't need to use the [impermanence module](https://github.com/nix-community/impermanence) to create this effect, you can configure all of the symlinks yourself, such as described in Erase Your Darlings.
-However the Impermanence module makes this easy and convenient.
+However, the Impermanence module makes this easy and convenient.
 So I have chosen to use it.